I got this fall centerpiece craft idea from my long time friend, Cassie, who posted pictures of it on her Facebook.

 My kids enjoyed this craft and it only took us around 30 minutes to complete it.
 You could do these yourself for a more perfect product, or I think it would be adorable to use old maps or kids’ handwritten papers for the strips.

-To do this Thanksgiving centerpiece craft, you will need:
+To do this fall centerpiece craft, you will need:

 - scrapbooking paper